 - If smoke does get into your home or business, the time it takes to dissipate will depend on how well you can ventilate.

-- Although the smoke is harmless, residents/business owners are being asked to notify EDS Utilities 757-890-3752) to notify us of anyone with respiratory problems, elderly individuals, or the physically incapacitated.
+- Although the smoke is harmless, residents/business owners are being asked to notify Department of Public Works, Utilities Division at 757-890-3752 to notify us of anyone with respiratory problems, elderly individuals, or the physically incapacitated.
 Our inspectors will have this data on-site for informational purposes.

 - The smoke is not harmful to pets however; it would be a good idea to leave windows partially open for ventilation should any smoke enter your residence or building.